Aakasha01Agarwal/Certificates-and-Projects/README.md

 This Repository contains all the certificates I have achieved in my academic career since the  1st standard.

-For collaboration and more information get in touch with me @ -
+For collaboration and more information get in touch with me:
 * aakash19101@iiitnr.edu.in